Non-blocking I/O (Java)

-java.nio (NIO stands for New Input/Output) is a collection of Java programming language APIs that offer features for intensive I/O operations.
+java.nio (where nio stands for "New Input/Output") is a collection of Java programming language APIs that offer features for intensive I/O operations.
 It was introduced with the J2SE 1.4 release of Java by Sun Microsystems to complement an existing standard I/O. NIO was developed under the Java Community Process as JSR 51.
 An extension to NIO that offers a new file system API, called NIO.2, was released with Java SE 7 ("Dolphin").

 Features and organization

 The APIs of NIO were designed to provide access to the low-level I/O operations of modern operating systems.
 Although the APIs are themselves relatively high-level, the intent is to facilitate an implementation that can directly use the most efficient operations of the underlying platform.

 The Java NIO APIs are provided in the package and its subpackages.
 The documentation by Oracle identifies these features.